📅

 There are also other frequent suspensive clauses:

-The sales agreement can be drawn up by several parties: The notary, The real estate agent or the individuals themselves.
+The sales agreement can be drawn up by several parties: The notary, The Real Estate Agent Gold The Individuals Themselves.
 However, going through a notary remains the safest solution to avoid mistakes and secure the transaction.
 It guarantees drafting in accordance with the law, deadlines respected, and balanced protection for both parties.

 👉 Before signing, make sure you fully understand each clause.
 In case of doubt, the support of a professional is more than a comfort: it is a guarantee of serenity in your real estate project.